Melbourne PRP Injections for Joint Pain & Sports Injuries

-Australian Sports Doctors (ASD) now offer PRP injections.
-Our Sports GPs in Melbourne are dedicated to assessing and managing all musculoskeletal conditions and sports injuries.
+Doctors consulting at Australian Sports Doctors (ASD) are able to offer PRP injections.
+Sports GPs in Melbourne are dedicated to assessing and managing all musculoskeletal conditions and sports injuries.

-Our doctors will carefully assess your condition and work with you to offer a comprehensive management plan.
+Doctors at ASD will carefully assess your condition and work with you to offer a comprehensive management plan.
 They may also assess suitability for treatment with PRP injections (Platelet Rich Plasma) for joint pain or tendon injuries.
+Not all conditions may be suitable for injection and some circumstances require off-site radiology referral.
+Booking a consultation cannot guarantee suitability for injection but is required to assess suitability.

 Common conditions our doctors may offer on-site evidence-based PRP injections for include: